Qiang Wei

 Qiang Wei (born March 1953) is a Chinese politician and senior regional official.
 He is serving as Vice-Chairperson of National People's Congress Internal and Judicial Affairs Committee.
-Previously, he served as the Communist Party Secretary of Jiangxi province between 2013 and 2016.
+Previously, he served as the Party Secretary of Jiangxi between 2013 and 2016.
 He spent much of his earlier political career in Beijing as a key leader of its law-enforcement institutions, including the Beijing Political and Legislative Affairs Commission (Zhengfawei) and the Beijing Public Security Bureau.
 He also served as the party chief of Qinghai province.

 Early life and career

 Qiang was born in Wuxi, Jiangsu, in 1953.
 Qiang Wei joined the Chinese Communist Party in March 1975, and graduated from University of Science and Technology of China with a master's degree in economic management.

 Beginning in 1969, when he was only 16, Qiang enlisted in the People's Liberation Army at the military mechanic workshop of a naval base in Fujian province.
 He served there during much of the Cultural Revolution.
 He was then employed by Beijing Chemical Engineering Factory and later promoted to deputy head of the sixth laboratory of Beijing Research Institute of Chemical Reagents and later deputy director of the Institute.
 He subsequently became the CCP Party Chief of Beijing Chemical Engineering Factory.